Q. What are my rates and charges used for?

 A. Revaluations impact the amount of rates billed to each ratepayer by redistributing the overall amount of general rates collected.
 Individual ratepayers will pay more or less if the movement in the value of your property is above or below the average.

-By law, property values must be reviewed every two years based on market values and recent sales trends.
-Properties were revalued as at 1 January 2016 and applied from 1 July 2016.
+By law, property values must be reviewed annually, based on market values and recent sales trends.
+Properties were revalued at 1 January 2018 and applied to your rates notice from 1 July 2018.

 Q. Does Council raise more rate revenue when valuations increase?